-To anyone looking to sell or buy gold jewellery, the industry is swirling with terms that may be confusing.
+To anyone looking to sell gold jewellery, the industry is swirling with terms that may be confusing.
 There’s pure gold, gold-plated jewellery, gold-filled items.
 So what’s the difference between these golden terms and why should you care?

 It’s time to clear the air on the terminology to help make your gold shopping venture a lot clearer.